 To support that policy, the Agricultural Advisory Committee was established to serve as the primary advocate for farming and agriculture in Framingham.
-The committee is charged with administration of the City’s Right-to-Farm bylaw, but does not have any regulatory / enforcement powers.
+The committee is charged with the administration of the City’s Right-to-Farm bylaw but does not have any regulatory / enforcement powers.

 The committee’s roles and responsibilities are as follows:

 Serve as a local voice advocating for farmers, farm-related businesses, and agricultural interests in general.

 Provide visibility for farming in Framingham.

 Work with other city departments/boards/commissions/committees on issues facing the town that affect agriculture.